Diurem/Diurem/README.md

 Not much active but will try to be better.

-This Account will just be random programs but eith no readmes what so ever.
+This Account will just be random programs but with no readmes what so ever.

 For all the readers.
 Go back to github.com/Mochimochi07 to see my first account.